 - For places to stay in San Diego check out Bahia Resort.
 Or here are other places to stay in San Diego.

 - If you plan on visiting several San Diego attractions, get yourself a San Diego Go Attraction Pass.
-You can build your own pass based upon what you want to see and do.
+You can build your own pass based on what you want to see and do.
 It will save you money!

-If you, or your kids, are ocean lovers, you may wish to stop at Dana Point Ocean Institute on the way to Huntington Beach to learn more about ocean life on a behind the scenes tour at the Ocean Institute.
+If you, or your kids, are ocean lovers, you may wish to stop at Dana Point Ocean Institute on the way to Huntington Beach to learn more about ocean life on a behind-the-scenes tour at the Ocean Institute.

 Dana Point Harbor sits at the bottom of the rugged cliff faces so is really pretty.
 You may want to arrive before 10am to walk around and explore a little.

 There’s a lovely calm swimming beach here as well.

 Not to be missed is the birthplace of Orange County, Mission San Juan Capistrano.

 With its crumbling sandstone walls, it’s bell wall, bougainvillea draped pathways, and flowering gardens, it’s one of the most interesting places to visit in Southern California and a pretty place to wander for an hour.

 While here walk around the Los Rios Historic district to get an inkling of life centuries ago.